 Mayor Dianne Watts, the popular mayor, has indicated a strong preference for light rail over SkyTrain, the rapid transit system that has served other parts of the region since the 1980s.

-I was directed to the video from the Civic Surrey website [rebranded as Metro 604 in 2013].
+I was directed to the video from the Civic Surrey website [rebranded as Metro 604 in 2013 and later abandoned].
 The first comment on Civic Surrey in response to the video came from someone in Alberta who states that “SkyTrain is better than LRT.”
 This is a debate that will accompany any discussion of rapid transit in the region.
-[Note: the Civic Surrey site has been reorganized as Metro 604, but the above link still worked as of July 2013.]

 It’s not necessarily an either/or decision; LRT is a less expensive, less intrusive option that will go to places that SkyTrain will never go.
 And LRT’s permanence means it is more effective at shaping land use (commercial and mid-rise development) than buses; it offers a more comfortable ride than the buses do, and generally a quicker ride.
 Judging from the Surrey video, the operation of LRT will also accelerate the growth of trees along major streets.